Mapping critical freight and passenger rail corridors

 Much of Australia’s national rail reform aims to improve productivity, safety and sustainability on these key national rail corridors.

 This includes proposed changes to Rail Safety National Law (RSNL) regulations.
-These will require rail infrastructure managers and operators on the NNI to have an Interoperability Management Plan (IMP) as part of their Safety Management System.
-And to show they have identified and considered impacts to national rail interoperability when making changes to their network.
+These will require rail transport operators on the NNI to consider national interoperability and have an Interoperability Management Plan as part of their Safety Management System when planning changes to their railway operations.

 The NNI is live and will be updated regularly as freight and passenger networks expand and evolve.